Baby Throne - The Facts

 The Baby Throne holds your baby in a squat position.
 This position allows for the complete and easy elimination of waste from the bowel.
 Notice how the puborectalis muscle constricts the colon in a standing or sitting position, but then it is relaxed in the optimal squat position.
-When the puborectalis muscle is relaxed, your baby can instinctively and easily empty their bowels.
+This applies to babies and adults too.
+When the puborectalis muscle is relaxed, your baby (or an adult) can instinctively and easily empty their bowels.

 Most cases of encopresis are the result of chronic constipation.
 Complete elimination of waste from the bowel is important for your baby's health and comfort.
 The longer the stool remains in the colon the more difficult it is to push out.
 Using the Baby Throne as part of a daily routine supports your baby's health and wellbeing.